abroroo/til/Linux/hosts file.md

 Before creation of DNS(Domain Name System) ,when internet had around 5000-10000 users, computers used `hosts` file to store names for different ip addresses.

 Now since there are billions users on internet, it became obsolete.
+But computers still keep `hosts` file.
+Mac/Linux system it is in `/etc/hosts` directory.

 However, it is very convenient when it comes to __use it as a list of shortcuts for your favorite websites__.